last revised: January 2007

-The Attorney General’s Open Government Internet Manual was produced by the Attorney General’s Office with the assistance of Allied Daily Newspapers of Washington and local and state government organizations.
+The Attorney General’s Open Government Internet Manual (Deskbook) was produced by the Attorney General’s Office with the assistance of Allied Daily Newspapers of Washington and local and state government organizations.
 The deskbook is a comprehensive, easy-to-read overview intended to help clarify provisions of the law and hopefully prevent future disagreements.
 This Internet Manual provides a general summary and is not intended to provide a complete discussion of every detail of the Public Records Act or Open Public Meetings Act.
 Also, readers should review developments in the law since this manual was published.

 Attorney General’s Open Government Internet Deskbook (Public Records and Open Meetings)